jimmissa/chlamy_sw/GO/README.md

 script.sh df_mf_goterms.txt > MF.gmt

+While it is not in the GO.zip, you can also create a single GMT file containing all the ontologies:

+script.sh df_all_goterms.txt > ALL.gmt

+You might need this if you want to visualize all your results on Cytoscape.

 I wrote this complete explanation based off of what I did from memory.
 If something doesn't make sense or doesn't work if you're trying to reproduce this yourself or change something, feel free to contact me.